Ahmaud Arbery's parents object to DOJ's hate crime plea deal

 Associated Press

 BRUNSWICK, Ga.
-(AP) — The son and father convicted of murdering Ahmaud Arbery have reached a plea agreement that could avoid their trial on federal hate crime charges.
-Arbery’s parents denounced the deal and called on the judge to reject it.
+(AP) — Federal prosecutors have proposed a plea agreement that would avert a hate crimes trial for the son and father convicted of murdering Ahmaud Arbery.
+His parents denounced the deal on Monday, and the judge proceeded with plans to summon potential jurors next week.

-Lee Merritt, an attorney for Arbery’s mother, Wanda Cooper-Jones, told reporters outside the federal courthouse in Brunswick that she plans to ask the judge Monday afternoon to reject the plea deal.
+Arbery’s mother, Wanda Cooper-Jones, will ask the judge when the pretrial hearing resumes Monday afternoon to reject the deal, her lawyer, Lee Merritt, told reporters outside the federal courthouse in Brunswick.

 A national outcry erupted when the graphic video leaked online two months later.
 Georgia was one of just four U.S. states without a hate crimes law at the time.
 Legislators quickly approved one, but it came too late for state hate crime charges in Arbery’s killing.